napari/napari.github.io/dev/_sources/developers/coredev/packaging.md

 Then, depending on the operating systems and the installer format, we customize the configuration a bit more.

+The bundled Python version in the installers follows the Python version installed in the CI `make_bundle_conda.yml` workflow at `napari/packaging`.
+Update the CI matrix configuration to bump the bundled Python.
+We use the oldest version supported by the [SPEC-0][SPEC0] recommendations.

 #### Default installation path

 This depends on each OS.
 Our general strategy is to put the general installation under